r-grandorder/tri-hermes/en/pages/Interludes/Sei Shonagon.md

 I first met her after she had already *quit being Sei Shounagon*.
 She gave away her title, Sei Shounagon, and her magnum opus, The Pillow Book, to allow her deceased empress to rest in peace.

-**Nagiko** should have nothing left in her, but she still could drive away a shadow of herself, born from misinterpretation.
+**Nagiko:** should have nothing left in her, but she still could drive away a shadow of herself, born from misinterpretation.
 And then... she gained a form of closure, and a modest bond.

 She rushed back to the Throne, promising we would meet again.
 And now she's here in Chaldea.